danielmiessler/fabric/README.md

 Fabric _Patterns_ are different than most prompts you'll see.

 - **First, we use `Markdown` to help ensure maximum readability and editability**.
-This not only helps the creator make a good one, but also anyone who wants to deeply understand what it does. _Importantly, this also includes the AI you're sending it to!_
+This not only helps the creator make a good prompt, but also anyone who wants to deeply understand what it does. _Importantly, this also includes the AI you're sending it to!_

 Here's an example of a Fabric Pattern.